-What’s the best time of day for journal writing?
+What’s the best time for journaling?
 Whenever you’ll actually do it.

 One of the hardest parts of keeping a journal is just that: keeping it.
 Making rules about how and when, especially in the beginning, will just create unnecessary road blocks for you and hamper your progress.

 As you become more dedicated to the act of journaling, and writing is no longer an act of discipline but one of desire, you may benefit from experimenting with journaling at different times throughout the day.
 For example, if you usually write before bed, try writing first thing in the morning for a week and see what happens.
 You may find it helps you be more effective in your daily tasks.
 Or you may find that journaling is a waste of time until you’ve downed four shots of espresso.

 You could also mix it up and substitute one long session for multiple small ones.
 Perhaps you’d rather bookend your days with two brief entries, one at the beginning and one at the end.